SmartBear-DevRel/swaggerhub-pactflow/README.md

 # Tooling integration - SwaggerHub -> Pactflow

+## Overview

+_⚠️_ SwaggerHub now provides a native PactFlow Integration, see https://pactflow.io/integrations/swaggerhub/ for more detail

-In this guide, you'll learn how to use Pactflow and [SwaggerHub](https://swaggerhub.com/) together, to add contract testing to your design first API development workflow.
+In this guide, you'll learn how to utilise Pactflow and [SwaggerHub](https://swaggerhub.com/) together, to add contract testing to your design first API development workflow.

 ## Benefits